mferuscomelo/mit-futuremakers/README.md

 - Regular tech talks and career readiness seminars.
 - Entrepreneurship and leadership skills development

 This 6-week virtual program provided me with a unique opportunity to build AI solutions that tackle some of today’s most pressing challenges.
-The MIT RAISE Initiative and SureStart are excited to push the STEM and Innovation pipeline back even further by creating an amazing opportunity for eager 6-8th graders who are interested in learning AI concepts.

 [Here is a list of all projects that I worked on during this program](#all-projects)